artikwh/BookScape-Explorer/README.md

 2. View detailed analytics on books stored in the database.

 3. Answer frequently asked questions about books based on SQL queries.

+## Features

+Search for books using keywords and store in SQL database.

+View analytics, such as top authors, publishers, and categories.

 # Project Objectives